truelockmc/PC-Optimus/README.md

 - Removed unnecessary imports: [1.0 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.0)

 ### 1.1
--Fixxed Error that if you have much bloatware installed you wont be able to click on Uninstall selected: [1.1 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.1)
+- Fixxed Error that if you have much bloatware installed you wont be able to click on Uninstall selected: [1.1 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.1)

 ## Contributing